-A psychiatrist is a physician who is responsible for leading and coordinating the care given by the treatment team.
-The psychiatrist may prescribe medication and/or order procedures that are appropriate for your child's course of treatment and will obtain parental/guardian consent to do so.
+A Psychiatric Provider is a physician advanced practice registered nurse who is responsible for leading and coordinating the care given by the treatment team.
+They may prescribe medication and/or order procedures that are appropriate for your child's course of treatment and will obtain parental/guardian consent to do so.